wdi-sg/project-1/game.md

 * Text popups at game screen, 'Miss!' etc.
 * Music and sound effects

-#### Current Issues
+#### Current Issues / Working On
+1. Linking spawn html to JS
-Spawning of enemies, storing of enemies, targeting this.enemy on click to derive key/value.
+2. Targeting this.enemy on click to derive key/value

-#### Working On
-* Game theory
-* Specifically creating html and css via jquery with each spawn
-* Enemies dealing damage to player on expire
+3. Enemies dealing effect/damage to player on expiry